|

 Desktop Software

-E*Trade offers a desktop program called Pro.
-It includes tools not found in the Power platform, such as a Quick Trade window and an option screener.
+One last trading platform E*Trade offers is Pro, a desktop program.
+It contains some useful tools that Power doesn’t have, including a Quick Trade window and an option screener.

 Winner: E*Trade